Franken Wants More Answers From Uber

 On the eve of the annual Data Privacy Day (Jan.
-28), Sen. Al Franken (D-Minn.) asked Uber for more info on its data privacy policies.
+28), Sen. Al Franken (D-Minn.) asked Uber for more information on its data privacy policies.

-He had asked the company late last year for information on the "scope, transparency and enforceability" of its privacy policies but was not happy with the lack of detail.
+He had asked the app-based taxi service late last year for information on the "scope, transparency and enforceability" of those policies but was not happy with what he said was a lack of detail.

 He wants answers to follow-up questions by Feb.
-11, including its indefinite retention of customer's personal information or the ability of customers to opt in or out of information sharing with third parties, and how it determines which employees should have access to customer records.
+11, covering topics including Uber's indefinite retention of customers' personal information, customers' ability to opt in or out of information sharing with third parties and how the company determines which employees should have access to customer records.